Cookie Monster: Cookies and nutrition

 In 2005, in response to growing concerns about record levels of childhood obesity in the United States, Sesame Street began airing segments titled Healthy Habits for Life.
 In these segments, the Muppet characters of Sesame Street talk about healthy habits, such as eating properly and exercising.
 The Healthy Habits for Life segments spawned Internet rumors that Cookie Monster's name had been changed to Veggie Monster or would be taken off the show entirely.
 Since then, Cookie Monster has eaten not only cookies (and the plate they are served on) but also fruits and vegetables.
 There is a small hole in the puppet's mouth, so that something like an apple or banana can be "swallowed" by the puppet.

 In a 2007 appearance on Martha Stewart's TV program, Cookie Monster explained his new philosophy that "Cookies are a sometimes food."

 On February 10, 2008, NPR host Elizabeth Blair interviewed Cookie Monster for the All Things Considered segment In Character.
 He answered the Proust Questionnaire, as well as revealing some of his favorite and non-favorite things.

 In a June 19, 2008, appearance on The Colbert Report, Cookie Monster again explained that "Cookies are a sometimes food."
 Colbert had asked agitatedly why Cookie Monster had "abandoned the pro-cookie agenda" and thus caused fruit to become the favorite snack of American children, according to a study Colbert had heard.
 Colbert criticized Cookie Monster for not wearing a cookie lapel pin.
 Cookie Monster also claimed to have "crazy times during the '70s and '80s", referring to himself as "the Robert Downey Jr. of cookies."
 After eating a cookie to prove he still likes cookies, Cookie Monster asked if the Peabody Award, a round medallion on a small pedestal, was a cookie.
 When Colbert returned to speak to Cookie Monster at the end of the show, the award had disappeared and Cookie Monster was wiping his mouth with a napkin.

 On November 24, 2010, Cookie Monster started a Facebook page as part of a campaign to host Saturday Night Live.
-Though his bid to host Saturday Night Live failed, he was allowed to appear with Jeff Bridges when Jeff hosted the show and sang the Christmas song "Silver Bells".
+Though his bid to host Saturday Night Live failed, he was allowed to appear with Jeff Bridges when Bridges hosted the show and sang the Christmas song "Silver Bells".

+On August 4, 2026, for National Chocolate Cookie Day, Cookie Monster sang "Take Me Out to the Ball Game" during the Seventh-inning stretch at Wrigley Field during the Chicago Cubs baseball game.
+The Cubs defeated the Los Angeles Dodgers 5-1.